Terms and Conditions & Privacy

 2.1 We are The Sofa & Chair Co.
 Ltd a company registered in England and Wales.
 Our company registration number is 05738124 and our registered office is at 1 Western Avenue Business Park, Mansfield Road, London, W3 0BZ.
 Our registered VAT number is 814975794.
 You can access our details on our website at www.thesofaandchair.co.uk

-2.2 You can contact us by telephoning our customer service team at 0208 993 4415 or by writing to us at email@example.com or to 1 Western Avenue Business Park, Mansfield Road, London, W3 0BZ.
+2.2 You can contact us by telephoning our client services at 0208 993 4415 or by writing to us at email@example.com or to 1 Western Avenue Business Park, Mansfield Road, London, W3 0BZ

 3. BASIS OF CONTRACT

-3.3 If we are unable to accept your order, we will inform you in writing and will not charge you for the product.
-This might be because the product is out of stock, because of unexpected limits on our resources which we could not reasonably plan for, because a credit reference we have obtained for you does not meet our minimum requirements, because we have identified an error in the price or description of the product or because we are unable to meet a delivery deadline you have specified.
+3.2 If we are unable to accept your order, we will inform you in writing and will not charge you for the product.
+This might be because the product is out of stock, because of unexpected limits on our resources which we could not reasonably plan for, because we have identified an error in the price or description of the product or because we are unable to meet a delivery deadline you have specified.

 3.6 In relation to our products with hard edges, we reserve the right for up to 5mm variations.
 In relation to soft foam upholstery items, we reserve the right to variation of size up to 5% of the total size.